vaultyfy/vault/README.md

 git clone https://github.com/kaf-lamed-beyt/vultifier.git
 ```

-- Create a new branch with a name relecting what you intend to work on
+- Create a new branch with a name reflecting what you intend to work on

 ```shell
 git checkout -b <branch-name>